-Recreational users may attempt to alter the form of drug, believing they can speed up or increase the high.
+Recreational users may attempt to alter the form of the drug, believing they can speed up or increase the high.
 To do so they may crush and snort or inject the drug, both modes of which increase certain side effects and create new ones.

-Because codeine is a cough syrup, it may be mixed into other substances and consumed to produce a buzz.
+Because codeine is a cough syrup, it may be mixed with other substances and consumed to produce a buzz.
 Promethazine, an antihistamine frequently paired with codeine, creates a sedated state.
 When paired with the buzz or mild euphoria produced from codeine, this combination is attractive to certain recreational drug abusers.

 Is Codeine Addictive?

 Codeine is particularly dangerous because many people believe it is safer than other opioid drugs.
 These individuals think that since it’s an ingredient in cough syrup, it must be relatively harmless.
-Because Tylenol is a household name, and offered in various over-the-counter drugs, some believe codeine to possess less of a threat when it’s offered within prescription Tylenol.
+Because Tylenol is a household name and offered in various over-the-counter drugs, some believe codeine to possess less of a threat when it’s offered within prescription Tylenol.
 This is not the case.